jon.recoil.org

 (** [of_float_unchecked] truncates the given floating point number to an integer,

-of representable integers. *)
+outside the range of representable integers. *)

-val of_float_unchecked : float -> t
+val of_float_unchecked : local_ float -> t

 end